Knowledge Resource Centre

 Book Bank:

-Through Book bank service, KRC provides textbooks to economically week students.
-Membership to the book bank is granted on filling the prescribed application form and submitting necessary documents.
-This service has been extended maximum 5 students on first come first serve basis.
-The text books issued for the entire semester to these students.
+Book bank facility is a separate service of the library having collection on course specific text books.
+This facility is extended only to MMS students, who are economically backward.
+Membership to the book bank is granted on filling the prescribed application form and submitting necessary documents i.e. Parents income certificate to the admin department.
+Every year this facility is extended only to 5 students on first come first serve basis.
+Students are given text books for the entire semester.

 E-Library: